- Table of ContentsPrint

-- What approach do the treatment programs adopt (such as holistic treatment or the well-acclaimed 12-step system)?
-If you’re not sure which is best for you, ask for more information so that you can select a treatment approach that most appeals to you.
+- What therapeutic approaches do the treatment programs utilize (such as holistic treatment or the widely adopted 12-step system)?
+If you’re not sure which is right for you, ask for more information so that you can select a treatment approach that will be a good fit.

 - What steps do I need to take to enter a treatment program?

 - What should I do if I think my friend or loved one needs rehab?